Institutional K Award Application

 Instructions for budget

-You may submit a budget for up to $10,000 per year for 3 years.
-It is highly unlikely that any KL2 Scholar will receive the entire amount from KL2 funds.
+You may submit a budget for up to $10,000 - $15,000 per year for 3 years.
+If the proposed research and training exceeds this amount, applicants should identify other sources of funding within the text of the proposal and/or letters of support.
 Thus, applicants are encouraged to identify other sources of support (e.g. mentor's grants, departmental funds) that are available to the scholar for the proposed project.
 These could be mentioned in the text of the proposal and/or in letters of support.

 All applications will be reviewed by our Interdisciplinary Advisory Committee using a process analogous to an NIH review of individual K-awards.
 Some important factors that this committee considers are: